fmonts/ffmpeg-bundle/README.md

 ### Set up the bundle

-0. Install FFmpeg and find out where the binaries are located.
-Example on Ubuntu/Debian:
+#### 0. Install FFmpeg and Find the Binary Paths

+To use this bundle, you need FFmpeg installed on your system.
+Find out where the binaries (ffmpeg and ffprobe) are located.

+#### Ubuntu/Debian:

 ```bash
 $ sudo apt install ffmpeg